The person at the center of this case

 Grijalva is believed to be in Ecuador.

-Grijalva begins issuing fraudulent invoices under bogus company name while head of accounts payable
+Grijalva begins issuing fraudulent invoices under bogus company name while serving as head of accounts payable